 When something seems like a solution to a problem, look beyond.

 This summer I stayed at a Milanese hotel for a night.
 I found some of its eco-policies to be admirable, while others to be ridiculous.
 One of the ridiculous ones was giving me a room on the ground floor.
-“We are afraid of wasting precious energy powering the elevator as this would harm the environment”, they said.
+“We are afraid of wasting precious energy powering the elevator as this would harm the environment”, the hotel triumphantly declared on its posters.
 These are fancy words for “we want to save money”.